turingschool/curriculum-site/module3/lessons/refactoring_api_consumption.md

 </section>

 <section class="dropdown">
-### Possible Refactor #2: POROs
+### Possible Refactor, Part 2: POROs

-You may have noticed that our mentioned the potential problem with hash keys changing in the "Declarative Programming" section but we haven't really addressed it.
+You may have noticed that we mentioned the potential problem with hash keys changing in the "Declarative Programming" section but we haven't really addressed it.
 If we were to change APIs from Pexels to another service, we would have to change the gateway class and the serializer to makes sure all necessary data can be accessed.
 This is especially bothersome in a serializer.
 The presentation layer of our code should not need to know the details about the external API response's data format.

 On top of this coupling, our application is also carting around a much larger hash than it really needs to.
 Our endpoint only needs to expose 4 attributes, but the individual image hash that comes from Pexels is 20 lines long!
 This is a violation of YAGNI -- we don't need all that data!